dev3haven/free-mozilla-vpn/README.md

 ## Simplest way to use Free Mozilla VPN (`start.bat`/`start.sh`)
 1. Download the repository as a zip file and unpack.
+2. Install python dependencies that the script ask you to install: `pip install pyotp zxing-cpp Pillow proxy.py`
-2. Double click on `start.bat` (Windows) or `start.sh` (Linux).
+3. Double click on `start.bat` (Windows) or `start.sh` (Linux).
-3. Enter your **Mozilla Account** credentials: login. password, TOTP/QR.png.
+4. Enter your **Mozilla Account** credentials: login. password, TOTP/QR.png.
-4. Your credentials will be saved locally and you no need to reenter them next time, just launch `start.bat` or s`tart.sh` again.
+5. Your credentials will be saved locally and you no need to reenter them next time, just launch `start.bat` or s`tart.sh` again.

 ## Interactive python script `mozvpn_no_externals.py` (RECOMMENDED)